PastorD/ensemblempc/core/interactive_demo/interactive.md

 Google Trends Comparison:
 ![comparision](comparision.png)

-Plotly with by far the most popular, followed by Bokeh (I had to include the term python to all searches to avoid other meanings of Bokeh)
+Plotly is by far the most popular, followed by Bokeh (I had to include the term python to all searches to avoid other meanings of Bokeh)

 ## Plotly